You are using an outdated browser. Please upgrade your browser to improve your experience.

 Intraocular lens (IOL) – is a tiny artificial plastic lens optic that is placed in the eye to focus your vision when the cloudy cataract is removed.
 The IOL sits in the same bag or encasing that housed your natural lens.

 Monofocal IOL – an intraocular lens that focuses at a single distance, usually far distance, requiring reading glasses for all near and intermediate vision activities.

 Toric IOL – an intraocular lens that corrects for astigmatism inside of the eye, versus outside of the eye as with a pair of glasses.
 This type of intraocular lens can decrease dependence on glasses for far distance after cataract surgery if you have astigmatism.
 Reading glasses will be needed for all near and intermediate activities.

-Extended Depth of Focus IOL – an intraocular lens that extends the near vision depth of focus giving you vision at all ranges from distance, intermediate and near.
+Multifocal IOL – an intraocular lens that focuses at most ranges from distance to intermediate to near.
 Reading glasses may be needed for some near vision activities.

 Femtosecond Laser – is a laser procedure performed in conjunction with traditional cataract surgery, performing several steps of the surgery and treating small amounts of astigmatism.
 This procedure can decrease dependence on glasses for far distance after cataract surgery if you have astigmatism.
 Reading glasses will be needed for all near and intermediate vision activities.

 When you schedule a cataract evaluation at ECNV with one of our physicians, careful measurements will be obtained.
 Your doctor will discuss your options with you as not all patients are candidates for every option.
 Together, you can decide on the best option for your lifestyle.